Robinson Crusoe economy: Production possibilities with two goods

 Let's assume that there is another commodity that Crusoe can produce apart from coconuts, for example, fish.
 Now, Robinson has to decide how much time to spare for both activities, i.e. how many coconuts to gather and how many fish to hunt.
 The locus of the various combinations of fish and coconuts that he can produce from devoting different amounts of time to each activity is known as the production possibilities set.
 This is depicted in the figure 6:

 The boundary of the production possibilities set is known as the production-possibility frontier (PPF).
 This curve measures the feasible outputs that Crusoe can produce, with a fixed technological constraint and given amount of resources.
 In this case, the resources and technological constraints are Robinson Crusoe's labour.

-It is crucial to note that the shape of the PPF depends on the nature of the technology in use.
+The shape of the PPF depends on the nature of the technology in use.
 Here, technology refers to the type of returns to scale prevalent.
 In figure 6, the underlying assumption is the usual decreasing returns to scale, due to which the PPF is concave to the origin.
 In case we assumed increasing returns to scale, say if Crusoe embarked upon a mass production movement and hence faced decreasing costs, the PPF would be convex to the origin.
 The PPF is linear with a downward slope in two circumstances: